simonhw/campsite-bookings/README.md

     </details><br>

 - On large screen sizes, content is generally displayed in Bootstrap columns of width 6 with an offset of 3 to direct the user's attention to the middle of their screen and avoid using the extreme edges of these wider displays.
 The booking form and booking cards are displayed more tightly in Bootstrap columns of 4 with an offset of 4, as this content is by nature more narrow.
-The Sign Out page content is centre-aligned for medium-sized screens and up so that it looks visually appealing on larger screens.
+The Sign Out page content is centre-aligned for medium-sized screens as it looked out of place when left-aligned in its parent div at these screen sizes.

     <details><summary>Booking cards on desktop screens</summary>